STUDY notes on page or enter key search words or use above links

 Doc Brown's Advanced A Level Organic Chemistry Revision Notes

-1.2 Fractional distillation of crude oil and uses of products
+1.2 Fractional distillation of crude oil, fractions and the uses of the various products

 Crude petroleum oil is a mixture of hydrocarbons, mainly alkanes, that can be separated by fractional distillation into a variety of useful products.